 iPhone Can’t Receive Calls?
-Here’s 15 Ways To Fix the Issue
+Here’s How To Fix That

 You can also ask Siri to restart your iPhone.

-2. Toggle Airplane Mode To Fix iPhone Can’t Receive Calls Issue
+3. Toggle Airplane Mode

-Enabling the Airplane Mode disables all radios on your iPhone.
-It means you can disconnect from your Cellular Carrier without turning off your iPhone.
 We suggest toggling Airplane Mode on your iPhone as it will help re-establish the cellular connection and iron out any glitches preventing your iPhone from receiving any calls.

 - Open the Settings app on your iPhone.